RyanCardin15/AzureDevOps-MCP/README.md

 - `BoardsSprintsTools`: Tools for boards and sprints operations
 - `ProjectTools`: Tools for project management operations
 - `GitTools`: Tools for Git operations
+- `WikiTools`: Tools for wiki and wiki page operations
 - `TestingCapabilitiesTools`: Tools for testing capabilities operations
 - `DevSecOpsTools`: Tools for DevSecOps operations
 - `ArtifactManagementTools`: Tools for artifact management operations